 Researchers as creators and recipients of ecosystem resources

-In the research ecosystem models that have been articulated, and to be discussed in a future paper, the researcher is mostly seen as a consumer of services (funds, infrastructure etc.) rather than a contributor to the ecosystem (service provider).
+In the research ecosystem models that have been articulated, the researcher is mostly seen as a consumer of services (funds, infrastructure, etc.) rather than a contributor to the ecosystem (service provider).
 One way of adapting lifecycle thinking into research ecosystems is to see researchers as both providers and consumers of ecosystem services and resources.
-The ways in which researchers provide services has been under-appreciated; existing models of research ecosystems have vastly underplayed an important dimension of functioning research systems – service to the ecosystem.
+The ways in which researchers provide services has been under-appreciated; existing models of research ecosystems have vastly underplayed an important dimension of functioning research systems—service to the ecosystem.

 If the provisions of such research services were regarded on par with research outputs, would this sufficiently incentivize senior researchers to spend more of their time and energy in ensuring the sustainability of the research ecosystem itself?
-We posit that if made part of the way we see research ecosystems function as a whole, service and mentorship would naturally be regarded as appropriate activities for the senior researcher to perform and devote an increased amount of time.
+We posit that, if made part of the way we see research ecosystems function as a whole, service and mentorship would naturally be regarded as appropriate activities for the senior researcher to perform and devote an increased amount of time to.

-The life cycle of a researcher could be, and should be, discussed and debated extensively, but it strikes us that the central issue comes down to performance metrics that are representative of norms and values.
-Given our metrics-driven competitive ecosystem, if we had meaningful metrics that tracked research ecosystem service contributions – such as mentoring and supervising graduate students, providing peer review for grants, serving on required committees, providing more and higher quality peer reviews for journals – and considered these contributions to be equal to the contributions that we currently value and incentivize – such as publications, citations, and grant dollars – we may have the elements of a sustainable research ecosystem.
+The lifecycle of a researcher could be, and should be, discussed and debated extensively, but it strikes us that the central issue comes down to performance metrics that are representative of norms and values.
+Given our metrics-driven competitive ecosystem, if we had meaningful metrics that tracked research ecosystem service contributions—such as mentoring and supervising graduate students, providing peer review for grants, serving on required committees, providing more and higher quality peer reviews for journals—and considered these contributions to be equal to the contributions that we currently value and incentivize—such as publications, citations, and grant dollars—we might have the elements of a sustainable research ecosystem.

-So what we are arguing is that the highest value arising from a research ecosystem is not simply the production of a “knowledge product.”
+We are arguing that the highest value arising from a research ecosystem is not simply the production of a “knowledge product.”
 The modern scientific world is a complex ecosystem that requires service in a variety of different processes, each of which requires support and nourishment.
-Overvaluing particular facets of it has led to a hyper competitive environment with serious perverse incentives for behaviors that are not in the collective good.
-If we understand research as a broadly social enterprise, being the most truth aspiring activity that humanity can be engaged in, then reconsidering all elements of the research ecosystem and directing resources to support and nourish it may well be in order.
+Overvaluing particular facets of this has led to a hypercompetitive environment with seriously perverse incentives for behaviors that are not in the collective good.
+If we understand research as a broadly social enterprise, being the most truth aspiring activity that humanity can engage in, then reconsidering all elements of the research ecosystem and directing resources to support and nourish it may well be in order.